paul-butcher/paul-butcher.github.io/_posts/2019-11-28-asciifolding-elasticsearch.md

 1. Only provide _composed_ forms (NFC/NFKC) to Elasticsearch
 2. Use the [ICU Analysis Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-icu.html)

-If you cannot install plugins to your Elasticsearch instance, then you will have to go with option 1.
+If you cannot install plugins to your Elasticsearch instance (and it does not already have analyze_icu), then you will have to go with option 1.
 If your application is going to have to work with a wider range of languages using non-latin characters, then you are likely to want to use the ICU plugin everywhere for consistency.

+The following Python script shows the differences in analysis for the four different unicode normal forms.

 ```python